pantheon-systems/documentation/source/content/guides/git/05-resolve-merge-conflicts.md

 ## Resolve Conflicts When Updating Core

-If you receive the error that you have conflicts while updating core, the fastest resolution is often to use the `-Xtheirs` flag.
+The fastest resolution for conflicts when updating is often to use the `-Xtheirs` flag.
 This will attempt to automatically resolve the conflicts with a preference for upstream changes.

 This is safe to run if you don't have your own changes in any of the conflicting files (for example problems with `.gitignore`).